 - Sea salt and freshly ground black pepper to taste;

-- In a large bowl, mix the mangoes with the avocado, green onion, cilantro and shrimp.
+- In a large bowl, mix the mangoes with the avocado, green onion, cilantro, and shrimp.
 Pour in the vinaigrette and give it a good toss.
-The salad is best served cold, so if you are not serving right away, allow it to chill until then.
+The salad is best served cold, so if you are not serving it right away, allow it to chill until then.